You’ve got a steady paycheck from your 9 to 5 job and that’s cool.

 11. Affiliate Marketing

-Affiliate marketing is one of the most popular ways to make passive income today.
+Affiliate marketing is one of the best passive income opportunities available today.
 The upside to it is that almost every big brand has an affiliate program so you can sell some pretty popular products and rake in the dough.

 The only real downside is that you only make a commission of the sale.
-Some programs like Shopify’s affiliate program allows you to earn up to $2,000 per referral, which is astronomical.
-Some online retailers only give a measly 10% referral bonus.
+Some programs like Shopify’s affiliate program allow you to earn up to $58 per referral, which is a decent income.
+Other online companies only give a measly $5-$10 in referral bonus.

 So, you’ll want to make sure you do some research into the best affiliate marketing programs before you get started.
 Blogging tends to be the most cost-effective way to make recurring affiliate commissions without having to spend money on ads.